mateoclarke/odd/_jobs/positions/service-designer.md

 lede_markdown: We’re looking for an experienced service designer to serve on multidisciplinary project teams with career civil servants, actively demonstrating the value of iterative development and user-centered design.
 ---

-We’re looking for an experienced service designer to serve on multidisciplinary project teams with career civil servants, actively demonstrating the value of iterative development and user-centered design.
+## Overview
 Our teams are working to improve a wide range of city services, including researching and redesigning our [permitting processes](http://www.austintexas.gov/department/development-services), prototyping ways to change behaviors around [recycling and composting](http://www.austintexas.gov/department/austin-resource-recovery), building the next generation of [ATXFloods](https://www.atxfloods.com/), , improving services for people experiencing homelessness, and creating city-wide standards for service design, web development, and user research.

 You’ll also serve as an expert and educator in your discipline, establishing new practices that can work across departments and providing guidance and training for other fellows and city staff.

-#### Salary
+## Salary

 $75,000-$86,000, commensurate with experience

-#### What you’ll do:
+## What you’ll do:

 * Lead service design methods on a multidisciplinary team to reimagine how the City of Austin provides services.
 * Create services and solutions that will meet the needs of different stakeholders that might have opposing opinions/view/working methods